Ripley's Believe It or Not by Ripley’s Believe It or Not! for August 15, 2019

 17. Missing large

-Crandlemire about 5 years ago
+Crandlemire over 5 years ago

 What makes a fruit a fruit — Botanically speaking, a fruit is a seed-bearing structure that develops from the ovary of a flowering plant, whereas vegetables are all other plant parts, such as roots, leaves and stems.So it doesn’t matter that an avocado is a single seeded berry.